Rashanim

-Rashanim is the eponymous debut album by guitarist Jon Madof's Rashanim trio with Shanir Ezra Blumenkranz on bass and Mathias Kunzli on drums released in 2003 on John Zorn's Tzadik Records as part of the Radical Jewish Culture Series.
+Rashanim is the debut album by guitarist Jon Madof's Rashanim trio with Shanir Ezra Blumenkranz on bass and Mathias Kunzli on drums released in 2003 on John Zorn's Tzadik Records as part of the Radical Jewish Culture Series.

 Reception

 JazzTimes reviewer Aaron Steinberg said, "Most of the tunes are Madof originals, though with several traditional Klezmer and folk melodies mixed in.
 They all keep dancing, occasionally dark melodies in common, which Madof handles confidently."
 He further commented on the pairing of Madof with bassist Shanir Ezra Blumenkranz, saying "[Blumenkranz's] active lines sometimes make a bid for harmolodic balance.
 The two work so well together, they sometimes leave drummer Mathias Kunzli with little to do".
 Allmusic rated the album with 4 stars.